Organizing Kids Masks for School + Bilingual Labels (English / Chinese)

 Silicone mask cases labeled clean (干净 / 乾淨 gānjìng) and dirty (脏 /髒 zāng) in Chinese (written by my bilingual daughter)

-Last year, we used designated silicone face mask cases (similar version here) as shown in the above image.
-However, we realized the shape and size of typical silicone mask bags could hold only a couple of face masks.
-On many occasions, I almost forgot to refill the “clean” mask bag, and thus I realized we needed slightly larger bags.
+Last year, we used designated face mask cases, as shown in the above image.
+However, we realized the shape and size of these bags could hold only a couple of face masks.
+Often, I almost forgot to refill the “clean” mask bag, and thus, I realized we needed slightly larger bags.

 Washable silicone storage bags for mask organization

-Therefore, for this school year, we have switched to these sandwich-sized Stasher bags, because they can hold many more masks of various sizes.
-This way we can fill up “clean” mask bag in the beginning of the week without having to check on it every day.
+Therefore, for this school year, we have switched to these sandwich-sized Stasher bags because they can hold many more masks of various sizes.
+This way, we can fill up a “clean” mask bag at the beginning of the week without having to check on it daily.

 Kids' Mask Organization: color-coded silicone bags with bilingual labels (English, Chinese, Pinyin, Zhuyin)